cran/packageRank/README.md

 ![](man/figures/README-day-1.png)<!-- -->

-To view the data from a less granular perspective, set plot.cranDownloads()’s `unit.observation` argument to “week”, “month”, or “year”.
+To view the data from a less granular perspective, change plot.cranDownloads()’s `unit.observation` argument from “day” to “week”, “month”, or “year”.

 ##### `unit.observation = "month"`